 The state prepares for defence by the constant establishment and strengthening of defence forces and capabilities, training, exercises, and the adaptation and upgrading of the national defence plan.

-THIRD OBJECTIVE: To ensure the uninterrupted functioning of the state and society
+THIRD OBJECTIVE: To ensure the continuous functioning of the state and society

-The Republic of Slovenia will ensure the uninterrupted functioning of the state and society by the appropriate organization, response, functioning and sustainability of the defence system and other (sub)systems of society important for the efficient response of the state to security threats and risks in crises, a state of emergency or war.
+The Republic of Slovenia will ensure the continuous functioning of the state and society by the appropriate organization, response, functioning and sustainability of the defence system and other (sub)systems of society important for the efficient response of the state to security threats and risks in crises, a state of emergency or war.

-The uninterrupted functioning of the state and society is based on the resilience of the state and society to contemporary security threats and risks, for which the planning of activities and preparations, including constant monitoring, already begin in peacetime.
+The continuous functioning of the state and society is based on the resilience of the state and society to contemporary security threats and risks, for which the planning of activities and preparations, including constant monitoring, already begin in peacetime.

 5 IMPLEMENTING THE DEFENCE OBJECTIVES